 6. Balance bikes vs stabilisers - Which is the best for learning to ride?

-balance on a bike is a more fundamentally important core skill than pedalling
+Balancing on a bike is a more critical core skill than pedalling

 7. Get a bike your child will love.
 But be careful!